 Related Topic – What is a Cash Book, Types and its Sample Format?

 2. Cash 10,000 received from a debtor is deposited into the bank

 The above amount is recorded in the bank column (debit) side of the double column cash book.

-A contra entry is also used in the Intercompany netting to offset receivable and payable between 2 different entities/subsidiaries of a company so that one final amount remains among them.
+A contra entry is also used in the Intercompany netting to offset receivables and payables between 2 different legal entities/subsidiaries of a company so that one final (net) amount remains.